Black Families Travel: A Tour of Italy

 7th Stop: Milan

 After a lengthy train ride from Naples to Milan, we were back at point A again.
-To accommodate our older bodies and the child’s younger body, we checked into a hotel in Milan before flying back home the next day.
+We checked into a hotel in Milan before flying back home the next day.
 That evening we stepped out to enjoy one last Italian meal.
 An awesome dinner at Dry Milano.
 The next morning, we took an Uber to the airport, instead of taking the local train as we had when we arrived.